BlueVioletTeti/bookstore/README.md

 - work with application using REST API via the tool of your choice (ex.
 Postman).

 ## Challenges and space for improvement
+- extra functionality could be added, for instance, search for a book by its name
+- test coverage could be improved by adding test cases for repository, service, and controller layers
+- the project needs to be deployed to the AWS

+## Contributions
+You are welcome to contribute to this project by commenting code at hands and sharing your ideas for improvement